 The servant crows returned bearing the dagger between them, wrapped in cloth and suspended from rope clutched in their beaks.
 They landed on the lowest branch of the tree, so that the dagger hung just a few feet above their heads.

 Riku make no obvious reaction when the dagger was brought out, though the flurry of fanfare from the crows made it clear that they meant to impress.
 Sora and the others took their cue from Riku and adopted his vaguely interested expression.

 "Well we can't exactly get a good look at it from up there, can we?" said Riku, rolling his eyes with annoyed disdain.
 "Can't you come any closer?"

 The crows fussed and bent their heads down as far as they could, but the rope was still too short.

 "Might you just drop it down to us?
 We'll only look at it for a moment," he said.

 The crows hesitated and looked back to their lord with question.
-The fat crow seemed to mull it over, but after a moment, bobbed his head in consent.
-The servant crows released their hold on the rope and dropped the dagger down to them.
+The fat crow mulled it over for a moment, then bobbed his head in consent.
+The crows released their hold on the rope and dropped the dagger down to them.
 Riku caught it easily.

 He paused a moment to give a significant look to his companions, who peered at the wrapped dagger eagerly.
 Xion's eyes were wide with longing, and her ghostly glimmer shivered.
 The fireflies with them fluttered and flickered excitedly.